presto2116/dev-kitchen/README.md

 and

-/src/blog/use-size
+/src/recipes/use-size

 are probably the most basic examples on how to write these step by step.
-Note there is no need to write the Code in any special way. just write it, and import into blog step post and render it in `<RenderCode Code={here}>`
+Note there is no need to write the Code in any special way. just write it, and import into recipe step post and render it in `<RenderCode Code={here}>`